FORT WORTH, Texas — Andrew Wiggins wasn’t part of the Kansas team that endured one of the school’s most shocking upset losses a year ago.

 On Saturday, he made sure the Jayhawks redeemed themselves.

-Kansas’ star freshman guard scored a game-high 25 points for eighth-ranked Kansas, which never gave TCU a chance in a 91-69 victory at Daniel-Meyer Coliseum.
+Kansas’ star freshman guard scored a game-high 27 points for the eighth-ranked Jayhawks, who never gave TCU a chance in a 91-69 victory at Daniel-Meyer Coliseum.

 Fellow freshman Joel Embiid had 14 points and six rebounds and sophomore forward Perry Ellis led all rebounders with 14 for Kansas, which controlled the inside against the undersized Horned Frogs, who played with only two players over 6-foot-7.

 “Last year we didn’t leave out of here very happy,” Kansas coach Bill Self said.
 “It wasn’t just because we didn’t play well, it was because TCU whipped us.

 “Tonight, we were efficient offensively and we worked hard defensively in the first half.
 It was better … a lot better.”